Chenning04/piegy/README.md

 ## Acknowledgments

-- Thanks Professor Daniel Cooney at University of Illinois Urbana Champaign.
+- Thanks Professor Daniel Cooney at University of Illinois Urbana-Champaign.
 This package is developed alongside a project with Prof. Cooney and received enormous help from him.
 - Special thanks to the open-source community for making this project possible.